gaehlerm/SoftwareEngineering/README.md

 There are several different ways to implement seams.
 The best seams are interfaces and dependency injection.
 They are very easy to deal with and resemble normal code.
 Just create a new implementation of the interface or inject it and you are done.

 Some of the seams explained in Working Effectively with Legacy Code change the behavior on the compiler level, either by the linker or the preprocessor.
-Needless to say, that implementing such kind of fancy seams is a fairly desperate measure.
+Needless to say that implementing such kind of fancy seams is a fairly desperate measure.
 Such techniques resemble strongly black magic and should be avoided.

 The most common seam is simply function arguments.
 It is not mentioned in Working Effectively with Legacy Code and the following code is just a strictly worse version of using dependency injection, but it is still a seam.